Quiggleson/sat/Notes/thoughts.md

 It's polynomial to check that the instance falls under this case then it's polynomial time to check the remaining assignments. <br>

-The specific cause being an instance of 3SAT that is consistent with the description in this Plan 1 <br>
+The specific case being an instance of 3SAT that is consistent with the description in this Plan 1 <br>

 It is slightly more general.
 As long as the instance of 3SAT just *contains* the